 Advancing humanity and addressing the refugee crisis through football

-By June 2015, according to the UNHCR, there were almost 60 million refugees seeking shelter and safety across the world.
+According to the UNHCR, there are now almost 60 million refugees seeking shelter and safety across the world.
 Many of these refugees are fleeing war and persecution in the Middle East, North Africa and the Horn of Africa.

 Football resources and popular support within society holds a potentially unique position to foster positive action on the issue.